open/close all folders

 - Averted in the later games; however—he later learns to use these powers without being controlled.

-- The Collector General actually (just the channel for) a Reaper, Harbinger in Mass Effect 2 will often take control of one of his flunkies, transforming it from a mild inconvenience into a burning, supercharged biotic monster who will constantly advance to blast you in the face.
+- The Collector General in Mass Effect 2 will often ASSUME DIRECT CONTROL of one of his flunkies, transforming it from a mild inconvenience into a burning, supercharged biotic monster who will constantly advance to blast you in the face.
 Worst of all, it doesn't seem to take much out of him.
 Kill one avatar and he'll possess any surviving Collector in short order.
-ASSUMING DIRECT CONTROL.

 - Variation in Phantom Brave: you get the ghosts to posses objects to access their skills, but the premise is close enough.